tari-project/tari/meta/gpg_keys/README.md

-# Tari developer public keys
+# Taiji developer public keys

-This folder contains the public keys for Tari developers
+This folder contains the public keys for Taiji developers

 ## Why use public keys